Who is Dr. Jerry Tennant?

 He also holds a doctorate of natural medicine license from the Board of Pastoral Medical Association; is licensed by the Board of Homeopathic and Integrated Medicine Examiners in Arizona, and is a current member of the American Academy of Anti-Aging Medicine.

 Personal Health Journey

-At the height of his career, the unthinkable happened.
+At the height of Dr. Jerry Tennant’s career, the unthinkable happened.
 Being one of the first surgeons in the US to place intraocular lenses in eyes after cataract surgery, he was unaware that viruses existing in a patient’s eyes could possibly be passed on to the surgeon.

 Each time Dr. Tennant performed surgery, the laser would strike the patient’s eye and release viruses that drifted upward through his mask and into his nose and brain.
 In time, he developed encephalitis and a bleeding disorder that manifested as spastic movements and an inability to remember even how to write a prescription.
 Diagnostic tests confirmed he had three viruses in his brain, but no one knew how to treat them.
 Dr. Tennant’s physicians told him there was nothing that could be done to help him.

 So, on November 30, 1995, he was forced to retire at the height of his career.

 For seven years, mental fog and fatigue took over and Dr. Jerry Tennant would sleep for 16 hours a day.
 There would only be 2-3 hours per day when he could think & read until he suddenly would no longer be able to understand what he was reading.
 He gradually began to realize that it was up to him to find the answers since modern medicine didn’t have any.